Overview of Damage Prevention and Control Methods

 Site-specific impacts on fisheries often occur when large concentrations of easily accessible fish are present.
 Fish are particularly vulnerable when large numbers of hatchery-raised lake fish are released at once, or when natural movements, like salmon smolt runs, or fish spawning behavior, may concentrate fish in small areas.
 Fish harvest methods that congregate fish in enclosed areas that cormorants can access also leave fish vulnerable.
 Releasing fish at night so they have time to disperse before cormorants begin feeding in the morning can reduce predation.
 In lakes, releasing fish in deep water rather than from the shore may also reduce predation.
 In streams, fish can be stocked early in the season before cormorants return from their wintering grounds.
 Harassment conducted in coordination with stocking may also relieve pressure on recently stocked fish.

-Netting or grid wires can prevent or deter cormorants from preying on fish in hatchery or aquaculture ponds (Figure 7).
+Netting or grid wires can prevent or deter cormorants from preying on fish in hatchery or aquaculture ponds (below).
 Nets provide a physical barrier and are effective as long as the edges of the nets extend to the ground surrounding the pond.
 If nets do not extend to the ground, cormorants may learn to walk into the water and around the netting.
 Although netting can be effective, the cost may be prohibitive for large ponds.
 In some instances, the levies between ponds are too narrow to hold net support structures, and netting may interfere with machinery needed for daily operations.

 Overhead-wire systems work by making it difficult for cormorants to land on, and take off from ponds.
 Although these systems are effective at preventing large flocks from landing, individual birds often learn to fly between the lines, or land on levies and walk into the pond despite the wires.
 Grid wires may reduce access to people as well, and present hazards to non-target species like osprey (Pandion haliaetus) or swallows (Hirundinidae), as well as bald eagles (Haliaeetus leucocephalus).
 Ropes with plastic floats, sometimes called bird balls, are a less expensive and less labor-intensive alternative to wire systems.
 Floating ropes can be strung parallel to each other about 50 to 55 feet apart.
 The success of both wire systems and floating ropes depends on the availability of alternative foraging areas nearby.
 Birds that are able to find other food sources easily are more likely to be deterred.